 Here, we strive to live out our mission statement – The people of St. Margaret’s are members of the Body of Christ.

+We are a vibrant parish with a deep love of Christian community that calls us back Sunday after Sunday.
 Though our parishioners represent many groups — straight; lesbian, gay, bisexual, transgender, and questioning; single, married, and families of all types; older, baby boomers, Gen Xers, and millennials — we like simply being who we are – one Body in the Lord where all are welcome and belong.

 Empowered by God, we will work for justice.